Contentful Personalization & Analytics

 )

-• Android reference implementation - Demonstrates Compose and XML Views shells that exercise native Android bridge behavior, entry resolution, interaction tracking, screen tracking, live updates, and preview-panel overrides against the same mock API.
+• Android reference implementation - Demonstrates the same native SDK behavior in Compose and Android Views shells, including entry resolution, interaction tracking, screen tracking, live updates, Custom Flags, getMergeTagValue(...), preview-panel overrides, and mock API flows.